aibasel-teaching/krummstab/README.md

 - `marking_mode`
     - `static`: student teams are assigned to a tutor who will mark all their submissions
-    - `random`: student teams are randomly assigned to tutors with every sheet, this tutor will mark the team's entire submission
     - `exercise`: with every sheet, tutors distribute the exercises and only correct those, but for all submissions
 - `points_per`